Is Pinterest Safe for Kids? A Parent’s Complete Guide

 Setting up parental controls on Pinterest is a great first step, but true digital safety comes from ongoing conversation and awareness.

 For an extra layer of awareness, you can use tools like Findmykids.
 This app does more than just track location; it helps you stay connected to your child’s digital life.
 You can see which apps they’re using and for how long, helping you ensure they’re maintaining a healthy balance.
-If you see that Pinterest usage is creeping up, it’s a great conversation starter about screen time.
+If you see that Pinterest usage is creeping up, it’s a great conversation starter about how to manage screen time.
 It provides peace of mind by giving you insight into their digital habits, so you can guide them more effectively.

 Download the Findmykids app today to stay connected with your child’s digital world and support their safe, balanced use of apps like Pinterest.